epfl-lara/cs550/labs/lab2/README.md

 # Lab 2: From Arithmetic to a Communication Protocol in Stainless

-In this second lab, you will use Stainless to verify a simple communication protocol.
+In this second lab, you will first use Stainless to prove some properties about algebraically defined natural numbers and integers.
 As we will see, Stainless also allows us to prove properties on traits and classes, which are at the core of every Scala program.

+In the second part of the lab, you will elaborate on these techniques to verify a simple communication protocol.

 By now you should already have some familiarity with Stainless.
 You may nonetheless find the resources in the handout of [Lab